-While being not simpler the sequential one, the concurrent case is not particularly harder.
-There still are four versions involved: the original version, two concurrent versions produced by each delta, and a unified version produced by a chosen merging algorithm.
-These versions are not linearly ordered on a time scale, and four deltas $(\delta_l \delta_2 \delta_l^, \delta_2^)$ govern the variations between the versions.
+While being not simpler than the sequential one, the concurrent case is not particularly harder.
+There still are four versions involved: the original version, two concurrent modified versions, and a unified version produced by a chosen merging algorithm.
+These versions are not linearly ordered on a time scale, and four deltas $(\delta_l \delta_2 \delta_l^ \delta_2^)$ govern the variations between the versions.